takanome-dev/typescript-template/SECURITY.md

 > Our security policy is to avoid leaving the ecosystem worse than we found it.
 Meaning we are not planning to introduce vulnerabilities into the ecosystem.

-The `"MY PROJECT"` team and community take all security bugs seriously.
+Our team take all security bugs seriously.

-If you believe you have found a security vulnerability in `"MY PROJECT"` repository, please report it to us as described below.
+If you believe you have found a security vulnerability in this repository, please report it to us as described below.

 ## Reporting Security Issue